-Query Cache Not Enabled
+• Query Cache Not Enabled

-Enabling the query cache can increase performance by 200% for queries that are executed often and have large result sets.
+Enabling the query cache can significantly increase performance for SELECT queries that are executed often and have large result sets.

 Query Cache Potentially Undersized

 When the Query Cache is full, and needs to add more queries to the cache, it will make more room in the cache by freeing the least recently used queries from the cache, and then inserting the new queries.
 If this is happening often then you should increase the size of the cache to avoid this constant "swapping".